Are There Any Dangerous Animals in Iceland?

 Polar Bear

 An animal that people sometimes mistakenly believe to exist in Iceland is the polar bear.
-They are dangerous, so if you see one you shouldn’t approach, but you are extremely unlikely to see one in Iceland as they aren’t native.
-On a couple of occasions, they have floated over on icebergs from Greenland.
-Iceland has considered capturing, healing, and then returning the polar bears to where they come from, but that costs upwards of 75,000 Euros (£67,100).
-So instead, if this is ever to happen again they are killed upon arrival.
+You are extremely unlikely to see one in Iceland, as they aren’t native.
+However, on a couple of occasions, they have floated over on icebergs from Greenland.
+Polar bears are dangerous, so if you see one, you shouldn’t approach.
+Iceland has considered capturing, healing, and then returning the polar bears to where they come from, but that costs upwards of 75,000 Euros ($87,500/£65,000).
+So instead, if this is ever to happen again, they would be killed upon arrival.

 Mink

 The other animal that is allowed to be killed with impunity in Iceland (though animal welfare laws say they must be killed humanely) is the mink.
 First brought to Iceland for fur farming, many have escaped over the years and have turned feral.
-They can harm native Icelandic birdlife, attacking the birds, eggs, and causing the breeding behaviour to change, and stealing chickens across the country.
-Iceland did try to completely eradicate the species but gave it up as futile.
+They can harm native Icelandic birdlife, attacking birds and eggs, which can cause the breeding behaviour to change.
+They are also known for stealing chickens across the country.
+Iceland did once try to completely eradicate the species, but gave up on the effort and deemed it futile.

 Rabbits

 Whilst they don’t have the same kill order as minks, rabbits are considered an invasive species if not kept at home as a pet.
-In 2010, someone released a few pet rabbits near Reykjavík and a population boom followed.
-The current rabbit population are descendants of those pets and now they have a similar destructive impact on the environment due to their high breeding rates.
-They now harm farms, attack occupied puffin burrows (harming their breeding patterns), fouling animal feed, destroying property and more.
+In 2010, someone released a few pet rabbits near Reykjavík, and a population boom followed.
+The current rabbit population is descended from those pets, and now they have a similar destructive impact on the environment due to their high breeding rates.
+They now harm farms, attack occupied puffin burrows (harming their breeding patterns), foul animal feed, destroy property, and more.
 Don’t feed the rabbits when you see them, even though it can be tempting.

 Reindeer